|Where do medical assistants work?

 Do I need proof of CPR?

 You must provide proof of a completion of a recognized CPR course.
-It must be at the Professional Recuer or Healthcare Provider level.
+It must be at the Healthcare Provider level.

 What about tatoos and piercings?